bytecrusher/MaritimeDataServer/README.md

 For Debug you have to go to "Ausführen" - "Debugger starte" and the green play button (F5).

 ## Sensor Schemas
-Due different types of sensors and try to reduce the amount of data transferred via wifi (and later lora) it is a good idea to have a schema for sensors to transfer the data.
+Due different types of sensors and try to reduce the amount of Data transferred via wifi (and later lora) it is a good idea to have a schema for sensors to transfer the Data.
 Also there is no need to deliver the name of the value.
 If all values deliver in the correct order, it is clear which value is wich.